webyrd/midoriKanren/README.md

 https://www.youtube.com/watch?v=1bUIRi6pZow

-Also, Bharath's Master's Dissertation gives a more detailed and updated description of metaKanren:
+Also, Bharath's Master's Dissertation gives a more detailed  description of an updated metaKanren (which Will should have started from originally, probably!):

 https://web2py.iiit.ac.in/research_centres/publications/download/mastersthesis.pdf.b81e61d00632f930.746865736973202832292e706466.pdf